cmomo/LocNet/README.md

 Datasets for analysis demonstration using a small sample data can be downloaded together from "data/data.zip".

 # Sample analysis display
-"SampleAnalysis/DenseLD_demo.html" shows an example of performing fine-mapping using DenseLD with a simulated sample data.
+"SampleAnalysis/LocNet_demo.html" shows an example of applying LocNet method to a simulated sample data.

-The sample analysis using DenseLD can be previewed with link: http://htmlpreview.github.io/?https://github.com/cmomo/DenseLD/blob/main/SampleAnalysis/DenseLD_demo.html
+The sample analysis using LocNet can be previewed with link: http://htmlpreview.github.io/?https://github.com/cmomo/DenseLD/blob/main/SampleAnalysis/DenseLD_demo.html

 The sample analysis for dense LD block structure detection using MATLAB can be previewed with link: http://htmlpreview.github.io/?https://github.com/cmomo/DenseLD/blob/main/SampleAnalysis/demo_mat.html